-Our service is a complexly built system with — in most parts — the customer in mind, coupled with an extremely lean culture, minimising product increments to the bear minimum, using behavioural data proxied from 15 years of online card sales.
+Our service is a complexly built system within most parts — the customer in mind, coupled with an extremely lean culture, minimising product increments to the bare minimum, using behavioral data proxied from 15 years of online card sales.
 As our OKR at the time was to move the app average order value (AOV) needle, we knew that resolving the number one customer complaint had to become the priority.

 The app was brought back in-house several years ago and was built by an agency focusing on our USP: personalised cards.
 As the company strategy evolved, as well as the product offering, the customer journey had had to be adapted but never rebuilt to scale.
-Flowers and gift had been added, becoming not only a card retailer, but a destination for celebrating special moments.
-This was all great, but from a digital product perspective our app was falling appart.
-Our customers expectations had completely out scaled our product and it was starting to make a lot of noise.
+Flowers and gifts had been added, becoming not only a card retailer but a destination for celebrating special moments.
+This was all great, but from a digital product perspective, our app was falling apart.
+Our customers' expectations had completely out scaled our product and it was starting to make a lot of noise.

 The journey on the app at the time was as follow:

 As a non-user, you might say that doesn't seem too bad?
 (And you are right) .
 Most of our customers were happy with this journey.
 A single linear card purchase flow, for a single occasion in mind.
 No less, no more.
 As this experience had been designed to serve a specific persona, a lot of scenarios had been avoided and did not allow users to achieve their adjacent tasks.